mozilla/cbindgen/docs.md

 # default: []
 exclude = ["libc"]

-# Whether to use a new temporary target directory when running `rustc --pretty=expanded`.
+# Whether to use a new temporary target directory when running `rustc -Zunpretty=expanded`.
 # This may be required for some build processes.
 #
 # default: false